stevenreyn/RegionViewer/README.md

 RegionViewer
 ============

-Allows you to export a region (group of objects) to several different types of graph files.
+Allows you to export a region (group of objects on a JVM) to several different types of graph files.